PyVRP

 The improved solution.
 This is not the same object as the solution that was passed in.

-- Raises:
+Raises:

 RuntimeError

 When this method is called before registering route operators.
-Operators can be registered using
+Operators can be registered using add_route_operator().

-- run(solution: Solution, cost_evaluator: CostEvaluator, should_intensify: bool) Solution
+run(solution: Solution, cost_evaluator: CostEvaluator, should_intensify: bool) → Solution

-is applied.
+This method uses the search() and intensify() methods to iteratively improve the given solution.
+First, search() is applied.
+Thereafter, if should_intensify is true, intensify() is applied.
 This process repeats until no further improvements are found.
-Finally, the improved solution is returned.- Parameters:
+Finally, the improved solution is returned.

-- solution
+solution

 The solution to improve through local search.

-- cost_evaluator
+cost_evaluator

 Cost evaluator to use.

-- should_intensify
+should_intensify

-.
+Whether to apply intensify().
 Intensification can provide much better solutions, but is computationally demanding.
 By default intensification is applied.

-- Returns:
+Returns:

 Solution